 During his sophomore year, Camelo Bonilla mentored students with disabilities through the University’s InclusiveU program.
 The experience inspired him to focus his career goals on making design an accessible medium, prompting him to switch majors.
 Mentoring also helped him give more support to his sister, who has autism.

 “There’s a lot of thought that goes into making design accessible in terms of populations and functionality.
 I want to establish a design agency someday that focuses on accessible functionality.”
-He’s appreciative that his classes in both Newhouse and the iSchool are teaching him how to use design to understand human patterns and how people consume information to interact with the world around them.
+He’s appreciative that his classes in both Newhouse and the iSchool taught him how to use design to understand human patterns and how people consume information to interact with the world around them.

 Through work and internships at The Daily Orange and AMC television network, Camelo Bonilla learned the importance of asking questions and brainstorming, and he gained skills in designing for mass audiences.
 But it was his internship as a UX designer at Our Ability—a company that collaborates with businesses to increase employment opportunities for people with disabilities—that gave him his first hands-on tactical experience in designing for accessibility.